The Raven Trust supports the development of eye care services at mission hospitals in northern Malawi.

 Why The Raven Trust?

-There’s a story in the Old Testament where ‘The ravens brought (Elijah) bread and meat in the morning and bread and meat in the evening and he drank from the brook’ (1 Kings 17 v 6).
+There’s a story in the Old Testament where ‘The ravens brought (Elijah) bread and meat in the morning and bread and meat in the evening and he drank from the brook’ (1 Kings 17:6).
 The ravens (- intelligent scavengers!) supplied all that Elijah needed at that time.
 This is a story about God’s loving provision in creation, pointing forward ultimately to his coming to Earth as Jesus to set things to rights.
-Following the example of these humble creatures, The Raven Trust aims to do a similar job for needy people in Malawi.
-It’s also a focal point for people who want do something practical to help, and it supports those working in development and Christian mission.
+Following the example of these feathery creatures, The Raven Trust aims to do a similar job for needy communities in Malawi, focusing on developing eye care.

-The work is funded by donations and gifts from individuals, Church congregations etc. The work is not currently underwritten by any organisation or Church.
-It is faith at work.
+The work is funded by donations and gifts from individuals, church congregations etc. The work is not underwritten by any organisation; it is faith at work.
 The Raven Trust undertakes to provide the legal framework to enable us to receive grants and process tax relief on funds.
-Each container currently costs about 10,000 GBP to transport to Northern Malawi plus UK costs.
-We find that finance becomes available as goods arrive on the doorstep and the final funds arrive in the post as the final load arrives!